• Skip to main content

 Walk-In Clinic vs. Emergency Room

 You may be wondering, “How about the emergency room?”
-When doctors’ clinics are closed, there is the option of the emergency room.
-If you have visited the emergency room for a medical condition that is considered a non-emergency, chances are, you had to wait a long time to be seen, or you were asked to wait to see your primary care doctor during regular hours.
+When primary care providers’ clinics are closed, there is the option of the emergency room.
+If you have visited the emergency room for a medical condition that is considered a non-emergency, chances are, you had to wait a long time to be seen, or you were asked to wait to see your primary care provider during regular hours.

 Triage nurses in emergency rooms will assess your condition and determine its severity.
 Patients with conditions that are considered non-emergencies tend to have longer waits.
 Moreover, emergency room visits are expensive.
 You could receive treatment for a wound and be billed a shockingly high amount, which is largely the facility fee.
 All in all, it is better to save emergency room visits for true emergencies.